thesantatitan/engichat/README.md

 ## Innovative Idea

-We can make this in a platform for dveloping social colaborative apps and games.
+We can make this a platform for developing social collaborative apps and games.
 For that we need to create an SDK that exposes several things, like the number of people in a call, a way to change the layout of participants, a way to acces video, etc. This could allow developers to make collaborative apps and games around the video call feature.
 One example could be an AR competitive dancing game.

 ## Screenshots